General Information about the Language Academy

 When can I call home?

 Our goal at the Academy is to maintain a 24/7 immersion environment.
-To this end, we encourage students to keep calls home to the minimum they feel necessary.
+To this end, we offer specific calling home times during the week for all students.

 May I leave campus on weekends?